berkeley-gif/cae-data-access-workshop/get_data_downloading.md

 data
 ```

-You can see from the time range and simulations that we got both the historical and future time range and all 62 simulations.
+You can see from the simulations that we got all 62 simulations.
 Let us focus on 1 simulation, MIROC6:

 ```
 data1 = data.sel(simulation='LOCA2_MIROC6_r1i1p1f1')